open-policy-agent/opa/docs/content/management-decision-logs.md

 weight: 3
 ---

-OPA can periodically report decision logs to remote HTTP servers.
+OPA can periodically report decision logs to remote HTTP servers, using custom plugins, or to the console output; or any combination thereof.
 The decision logs contain events that describe policy queries.
 Each event includes the policy that was queried, the input to the query, bundle metadata, and other information that enables auditing and offline debugging of policy decisions.

 When decision logging is enabled the OPA server will include a `decision_id` field in API calls that return policy decisions.